 Watford in California

-The California Hornets are a small group of Watford fans in the Sunshine State, predominantly in the Los Angeles & San Francisco areas, who would love to hear from fellow Hornets stateside.
+The California Hornets are a small group of Watford fans in the Golden State, predominantly in the Los Angeles & San Francisco areas, who would love to hear from fellow Hornets stateside.
 California Hornets can email Barry Charleton at firstname.lastname@example.org or check out the California Hornets Facebook group at https://www.facebook.com/groups/1383628448602311/

 New England Watford FC Mailing List

-From the United States, the New England Watford FC Mailing List is a dedicated supporter group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
+From the United States, the New England Watford FC Mailing List is a dedicated supporters' group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
 The group's mailing list HERE.
-Anyone who would like to join is encouraged to contact Mark Millward at NEWFCMLfirstname.lastname@example.org.
+Anyone who would like to join is encouraged to contact Mark Millward at NEWFCML@groups.io.

 New York City Hornets

 Watford fans in the Big Apple will be pleased to know there’s an active cell of Hornets' supporters in New York City.
-The NYC Supporters Club meet up for televised games, and are based at The Football Factory in Manhattan.
-They can via contacted on Twitter and Facebook, as well as email via Felix Carrasco at email@example.com
+The NYC Supporters Club meet up for televised games, and are based at The Legend's Football Factory in Manhattan.
+They can via contacted on Twitter and Facebook, as well as email via Felix Carrasco at firstname.lastname@example.org

 Watford FC in North/South Carolina